 Cost is the #10 reason to avoid an estate plan, as many people don’t realize plans can be worked out for a couple hundred dollars up to several thousand dollars, depending on the assets, the complexity and the amount of detail needed.

-But having an estate plan is an essential part of planning for your whole life care, including making sure you have a simple will and advance directive at age 18, then considering adding a trust as your assets grow, if you get married, having children, etc. Once your plan is created, review it at least every five years to make sure your wishes and circumstances have not changed.
+Having an estate plan and working out homecare planning solutions are an essential part of planning for your whole life care, including making sure you have a simple will and advance directive at age 18, then considering adding a trust as your assets grow, if you get married, having children, etc. Once your plan is created, review it at least every five years to make sure your wishes and circumstances have not changed.

 Every in home care client is asked for advance directives, if they have a polst, and who is their power of attorney for finances and health care.
 It’s important those decisions are made earlier in life, when someone maintains full mental capacity.
 Those are not decisions best met in the middle of a health crisis or when the client can no longer speak for him/herself.